kieranjwhite/fezier/README.md

 draw_canvasDirty(&G_p_globals->canvas).
-If fezier was initialised with a devicePixelRatio < 0, the returned dirty rectangle defines the location of pixels which have been altered in G_p_globals->canvas.p_bitmap and their destination rectanangle on your canvas / surface.
+If fezier was initialised with a devicePixelRatio < 0, the returned dirty rectangle defines the location of pixels which have been altered in G_p_globals->canvas.p_bitmap and their destination rectangle on your canvas / surface.
 The dirty rect coordinates are inclusive.

 If fezier was initialised with a devicePixelRatio > 0, then the